Accelerator Lab

 The anticipated impact of Accelerator Lab is to grow structures that will develop new national and international networks and partnerships.
 It will transform local and national ecosystems for the next generation of experimental artists by introducing new practices and structures to reinvigorate the community, prioritizing artistic innovation and excellence on par with other cultural centres around the world.
 This is particularly meaningful post-pandemic, but we also hope to use this opportunity to identify ever-emerging contexts for artists, energizing them to propose sustainable models for their work moving forward, building a critical body of knowledge for our sector.

-Accelerator Lab is funded by the Canada Council for the Arts.
+Accelerator Lab is funded by the Canada Council for the Arts and the City of Vancouver.
 For more information on the program, contact katie@theatrereplacement.org.

 Artistic Criteria + How to Apply